 For each of the Learning Outcomes a quiz will be available towards the end of the teaching covering a particular learning outcome.
 Typically, this will be on the Thursday of weeks 3, 5, 7, 9, and 11.
 Each quiz will be available for 12 hours 0800-2000 on the day and should take approximately 1 hour to complete.
-Quizzes will be marked on a Pass/Fail basis.
+Quizzes are marked on a Pass/Fail basis.
 Gaining marks of 40% and above on a quiz is deemed to be a Pass, otherwise it is a Fail.
 The quizzes are not intended fully to assess the Learning Outcome they just indicate an acceptable level of competence in the Learning Outcome.
 High marks on a quiz should not be interpreted as indicating high attainment since they do not cover more challenging aspects.
 A mark of 40% and 100% have the same interpretation, i.e. Pass.

 The quizzes are a means of ensuring basic competence in each of the learning outcomes.
 So, if you have passed the quiz for a particular learning outcome you can return a mark of no less than 2 out of 5 for each of the sub-criteria for that learning outcome.
 This means that if you only complete the quizzes and pass each one you will gain a mark of 40% (i.e. a bare pass) overall.
+Answers to the quizzes will not be released in order to permit those who have missed the quiz through illness etc to take the quizzes later.
+However, we are happy to discuss issues you may have with the grading.
+In our experience, keeping up with the reading is sufficient to ensure a passing grade.